 As a tip, superfunding a 529 plan tends to be easier to absorb from a mental accounting perspective if you think of it as assigning a portion of a past windfall to an explicit and desirable future goal: your child’s college education.
 But remember that you should only contemplate superfunding if you are certain you are not going to need the cash.

 There are a few additional issues to consider before superfunding a 529 plan:

 - Liquidity.
 Can you really afford to take $140,000 and lock it away in a tax-deferred account for 18 years?
 This can be possible in windfall situations, but the penalties for pulling out the money for non-college expenses are significant.

 - Commitment.
 How confident are you that your children will want to go to college?
 529 plans allow you to switch beneficiaries without penalty within certain parameters, but if your child decides to take a different path post-high school, or you decide not to fund their choices, the costs could outweigh the benefits.

 - Plan Selection.
 The Wealthfront 529 College Savings Plan has low cost investment options, but there are other 529 plans with fewer fund choices and higher fees.
-Superfunding a 529 plan, with fewer investment options and lower fees, can be less effective.
+Superfunding a 529 plan, with fewer investment options and higher fees, can be less effective.
 If you are going to superfund, make sure it is into a low-cost plan that offers high quality investment options.

 Windfall Planning & Superfunding